How Thieves Break Into Locked Garages with Just a Coat Hanger

 Burglars know how easy it is to get into a home by a roll-up garage door and now you do, too.
 As a homeowner you need to know that a burglar can open a closed roll up garage door in seconds, with just a small block of wood and a coat hanger, that’s it!

 This garage door safety release mechanism can be tripped from outside of your garage door with nothing more than a coat hanger.
 To open up a roll-up garage door, all a thief needs to do is thread a coat hanger or hooked piece of wire through the top of the door and pull the emergency latch.
 By disengaging the safety release on your door the door can be rolled up to let a thief inside and then quickly back down as if nothing were out of the ordinary.

-As you can see in the video below, it’s very easy to defeat an automatic garage door opener and break into a garage, especially when you have garage door windows that enable a thief to see exactly what they’re doing.
-Even without windows the task is fairly easy and can be done just on feel, knowing the mid-point of your garage where the release cord is located.
-Check out the video to watch it in action.
+It’s very easy to defeat an automatic garage door opener and break into a garage, especially when you have garage door windows that enable a thief to see exactly what they’re doing.
+Even without windows the task is fairly easy and can be done just on feel and knowing the mid-point of your garage where the release cord is located.

 There are several simple methods to prevent this type of break-in.
 The most simple take no more than a few minutes and very easy to do.